-- a) A maximum density of 2.5 dwelling units per net hectare may be permitted in areas designated Hamlet Estate Residential. - b) Lot sizes for residential development on Regional water and private septic services are subject to the suitability of the soil conditions in the development area and Regional criteria for septic systems but under no circumstances shall the minimum lot area be less than 0.4 hectares (1.0 acre); and, - c) Council shall only adopt zoning by-laws that implement plans of subdivision where the plan can be shown to be consistent with the policies and the Hamlet Design and Heritage Guidelines of this Plan.
+- a) A maximum density of 2.5 dwelling units per net hectare may be permitted in areas designated Hamlet Estate Residential. - b) Lot sizes for residential development on Regional water and private septic services are subject to the suitability of the soil conditions in the development area, Regional Official Plan policies and the Regional's Hydrogeological Studies & Best Management Practices for Groundwater Protection Guidelines for septic systems but under no circumstances shall the minimum lot area be less than 0.4 hectares (1.0 acre); and, - c) Council shall only adopt zoning by-laws that implement plans of subdivision where the plan can be shown to be consistent with the policies and the Hamlet Design and Heritage Guidelines of this Plan.